monstercameron/pi-camera-gui/README.md

 *   **Deep Control**: Tweak everything from **ISO** and **Shutter Speed** to **AWB** and **Image Effects**.
 *   **Rich Metadata**: Your photos aren't just pixels; they come packed with **EXIF data** (Lens info, Copyright, XP Tags).
 *   **Mock Mode**: No Pi?
 No problem!
 Run it on your PC using your webcam to test the UI.
+*   **Resumable Queue**: Never lose a shot!
+Images are processed in RAM for speed, but automatically cached to disk (`home/cache`) if the system gets busy or power is lost.
 *   **Persistent Settings**: We remember your tweaks using a local SQLite database.
 *   **Reset Button**: Messed up your settings?
 Hit the "Reset Settings" option to go back to fresh defaults.